-It included strikes and an anti-pass campaign given impetus by women, in particular in the Free State, resisting extension of the pass laws to themselves.
-The Industrial and Commercial Workers' Union, under the leadership of Clements Kadalie, was (despite its name) the first populist, nation-wide organisation representing blacks in rural as well as urban areas.
+It included strikes and an anti-pass campaign given impetus by women, in particular in the Free State, resisting extension of the pass laws to them.
+The Industrial and Commercial Workers' Union, under the leadership of Clements Kadalie, was (despite its name) the first populist, nation wide organisation representing blacks in rural as well as urban areas.
 But it was short-lived.

-The Communist Party, which from 1921 became a force for both non-racialism and worker organisation, was to prove far longer-lasting.
+The Communist Party, formed in 1921 and since then a force for both non-racialism and worker organisation, was to prove far longer-lasting.

 In other sections of the black population too, the turn of the century saw organised opposition emerging.
-Gandhi's leadership of protest against discriminatory laws gave impetus to the formation of provincial Indian congresses, while coloured resistance found organised expression, amongst others, in the African (later People's) Organisation.
+Gandhi's leadership of protest against discriminatory laws gave impetus to the formation of provincial Indian congresses.

 The principles of segregationist thinking were laid down in a 1905 report by the South African Native Affairs Commission, and continued to evolve in response to these economic, social and political pressures.
-In keeping with its recommendations, the first Union Government enacted the seminal Natives Land Act in 1913.
+In keeping with its recommendations, the first Union government enacted the seminal Natives Land Act in 1913.